GoogleCloudPlatform/composer-local-dev/README.md

 ## Overview

-Composer Local Development CLI tool streamlines Apache Airflow DAG development for Cloud Composer 2 by running an Airflow environment locally.
+Composer Local Development CLI tool streamlines Apache Airflow DAG development for Cloud Composer 2 and 3 by running an Airflow environment locally.
 This local Airflow environment uses an image of a specific Cloud Composer version.

 You can create a local Airflow environments based on an existing Cloud Composer